 By the end of this course you should be able to...

 - Develop your understanding of structural techniques within life writing.

-- Experiment with instrospective prompts that open up new avenues in your life writing.
+- Experiment with introspective prompts that open up avenues of exploration in your life writing.

 What level is the course and do I need any particular skills?